 As outfitters they would have bought there swords in from a cutler, in this case, Drake.
 Coupled with the shorter blade length, and the scabbard being a perfect fit, and being that this isn't a Naval officers sword, it seems likely that this sword was retailed to an officer of Marines.

-Scabbard with signs of old repair and reinforcement, but intact, and a perfect fit, with no shrinkage.
+Scabbard of regulation pattern, with signs of old repair and reinforcement to the black leather, but intact, and a perfect fit, with no shrinkage.